 Disney Theme Parks are massive.
 None of them can be completed in just 1 day.
 To survive your Walt Disney World Vacation you must complete a plan.
 Not planning and you may miss those must-do attractions.

-Make sure you leave some slack in your plan for adverse weather, mishaps and just to enjoy your vacation.
+You have a plan, FastPass reservations, entertainment planned & dining booked.
+But make sure you leave some slack for adverse weather, mishaps and just to enjoy your vacation.

 Master the Fastpass+ System Before You Arrive